bitsofcotton/p0/README.md

 # Tips on statistical illegal result.
 We normalize input delta with logscale/expscale chain.
 With this, better stable result gained.

+# Tips on recursive.
+We do raw prediction twice with and without the condition normalization.
+So the context itself will change on recursive apply result, twice is too much but we suppose the benefit first to shaggy, second to oval.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing